Metoclopramide use while Breastfeeding

 In one early double-blind study, 20 women who had undergone delivery by emergency or elective cesarean section were randomized to take oral metoclopramide 10 mg 3 times daily (n=10) or placebo for 7 days (n=10) beginning on the first day after cesarean section.
 All mothers expressed a desire to breastfeed their infants for at least 3 months and received daily visits by an investigator to discuss breastfeeding problems and were given advice and encouragement to breastfeed.
 The mothers in the 2 groups were closely matched except that 3 preterm infants in the metoclopramide group were separated from their mothers in the intensive care unit and were nursed there initially and fed expressed milk until discharge.
 At 10 days postpartum, there were no differences in the number of infants being breastfed in each group; at 6 weeks postpartum, 9 women were breastfeeding in the metoclopramide group and 8 in the placebo group; and 3 months postpartum 4 were breastfeeding in each group.
 Although this was a small study, it was well designed and executed.
 It provided preliminary evidence of the benefit of patient counseling and encouragement on breastfeeding success.

 Thirteen primiparous nursing mothers without breastfeeding difficulties and normal infants were given either oral metoclopramide 10 mg 3 times daily (n=7) or placebo (n=6) for 8 days beginning on the first day postpartum in a randomized, double-blind study.
 No attempt was made to improve nursing technique, but mothers nursed on a 3-hour schedule beginning at 6:30 am on the day following delivery.
 No mention was made of the type of feeding, or the number of feedings that the infants received between birth and the initiation of breastfeeding or any differences in the two groups of infants in this regard.
 All women completed the trial.
 No differences were found in serum prolactin of treated and control women throughout 28 days of observation.
 Milk intake as measured by infant weight change before and after the second daily feeding on days 3 through 8 was greater by an average of 24.3 mL (51.1 mL vs 75.4 mL) in the infants of treated mothers; however, statistically significant differences in milk production did not occur until day 5 postpartum.
 This paper has several serious flaws related to its analysis.
-A recent study showed that weighing infants is not an accurate method of estimating milk intake.
-This problem is magnified by the fact that the paper does not state the number of feedings per day, so the fraction of the infant's daily feedings that this one feeding represented is unknown.
+One is that the paper does not state the number of feedings per day, so the fraction of the infant's daily feedings that this one feeding represented is unknown.
 The study also failed to report serial infant weight gain during the study period.
 These serious problems invalidate the study results.

 Fifty mothers who had complete or partial lactation failure received extensive instruction on how to increase their milk supply.
 Their infants were hospitalized for various illnesses and ranged from 29 to 100 day of age.
 Maternal lactation history was comparable in the two groups.
 Mothers were randomized either to receive or not receive metoclopramide 10 mg 3 times daily for 10 days.
 Although no specific metoclopramide placebo was given to control mothers, all mothers received multivitamins, iron, and folic acid daily which the authors used to obscure to the mother whether she was receiving an active drug or not.
 No statistically significant differences were found between the groups in the time to initiation of milk secretion, to partial restoration of breastfeeding, or to complete breastfeeding or in the weight gain of the infants during the study period of 96 days.
 The authors concluded that successful relactation can be accomplished without galactogogues such as metoclopramide.
 This study lacked a true placebo control; however, it employed excellent breastfeeding instruction and infant evaluation techniques and had the best overall design of any of the studies on mothers who had older infants and well documented insufficient milk supplies at the start of the study.